The Best Portable / Compact PA Systems + Battery Powered PAs

 It is a 2-component system consisting of a column array and a subwoofer, with a combined power rating of 1000 watts.

-Finally, it has built-in DSP (digital sound processing) capabilities, which include 4 factory presets (Music, Live, Speech, and Club), 5 user programmable presets, a 3-band EQ, and Bluetooth compatibility.
+It has 2 combo XLR line/mic inputs and an aux input, all three having dedicated volume knobs.
+It also has built-in DSP (digital sound processing) capabilities, which include 4 factory presets (Music, Live, Speech, and Club), 5 user programmable presets, a 3-band EQ, and Bluetooth compatibility.

 - 1000W Class D Amplifier